-What kind of pension scheme will a.s.r.'s Do-it Pension offer in the new pension system?
+What kind of pension schemes does a.s.r.'s Employee Pension offer in the new pension system?
+For the Employee Pension, a.s.r offers the 'Flexible Contribution Scheme' and the 'Contributory Benefit Scheme'.

-Do-it Pension will offer the Flexible Contribution scheme.

 What is the main difference between the Flexible Contribution Scheme (Flexibele premieregeling) and the Contributory Benefit Scheme (Premie-uitkeringsregeling)